casacore/python-casacore/doc/casacore_quanta.rst

 .. function:: quantity(*args)

-   A Factory function to create a :class:`pyrap.quanta.Quantity` instance.
+   A Factory function to create a :class:`casacore.quanta.Quantity` instance.
    This can be from a scalar or vector and a unit.

    :param args:
-   	  * A string will be parsed into a :class:`pyrap.quanta.Quantity`
+   	  * A string will be parsed into a :class:`casacore.quanta.Quantity`
 	  * A `dict` with the keys `value` and `unit`
 	  * two arguments representing `value` and `unit`